English for life (level 1)

 •structure longer pieces of writing so they are easy to follow

-•develop your spelling strategies so you can spell most common words correctly and predict how to spell uncommon words
+• understand and use spelling strategies when spelling common words and predict how to spell less common words

 • use punctuation more accurately so the meaning of your writing is clear